43 Father's Day Trivia Questions [With Answers]

 History and Origins (Questions 1-7)

-LearnClash Father’s Day origin questions look easy and trip people on the dates.
-The 1910 first observance is well known.
+LearnClash origin questions look like freebies and then catch you on the dates.
+The 1910 first observance is common knowledge.
 The 1972 federal-holiday signature is not.
-People know Sonora Dodd’s name.
-They miss her father’s army past.
-These seven cover the founding facts every Father’s Day quiz pulls from, plus the Father’s Day history a Hallmark card never shows.
+Everyone has heard Sonora Dodd’s name.
+Almost nobody knows her father fought in the Civil War.
+These seven cover the founding facts every Father’s Day quiz leans on, plus the parts of the story a Hallmark card leaves out.

 7 history questions tracing Father’s Day from a 1909 sermon to Richard Nixon’s 1972 signature.